fborja44/tourney-hero/README.md

 ### Instructions
 1. `cd` to root folder
-2. `npm i` to run install dependencies
+2. `npm i` to install dependencies
 3. `npm run dev` to run the electron dev server

 ### Build